ptekchand/android-store/README.md

         new PurchaseWithMarket("com.soomla.ten_coin_pack", 1.99));
 ```

+ Terminology: "10_coins" is the ITEM ID (Internal to SOOMLA). "com.soomla.ten_coin_pack" is the PRODUCT ID (defined on the Google Play Developer Console).

  Now you can use _StoreInventory_ to buy your new VirtualCurrencyPack:

 ```Java
 StoreInventory.buy(TEN_COINS_PACK.getItemId());